Z3NTL3/Z3NTL3/README.md

 ### ;-;
-## I am 17 years old and interested in writing pentest & hack tools.
+## I am 17 years old and interested in writing SOME TOOLS.

 - ⚡ Studying Software Developer at a Secondary Vocational Education
 - ⚡ In my spare time I do gym and coding.